 I have been interviewed by WIRED, The New Yorker, and The History Channel on defecating and the history of toilet paper.

 Current projects: I lived and taught in East Germany during the 1980's, gaining my own secret police file.
 I am currently working on a novel about those adventures and experiences behind the Iron Curtain.
 You can hear my interview about those experiences on the history podcast, Cold War Conversations.
 My article, "What it was like voting as an American in Germany right before the Berlin Wall fell," has appeared in The Local.de, Germany's News in English.
 "In a time when US absentee ballot signatures are being questioned, author Susan Signe Morrison remembers the 1988 election and a vexed incident of signature recognition."

-Susan's BA is from Swarthmore College and her A.M./Ph.D. in Comparative Literature from Brown University.
-She has studied in Germany and taught in the former East Germany.
-Susan’s publications have appeared in such journals as The Yearbook of Langland Studies, Medievalia et Humanistica, Medieval Feminist Forum, The Chaucer Review, Exemplaria: A Journal of Theory in Medieval and Renaissance Studies, The New York Times, Women In German Yearbook, Journal of Popular Culture, Amsterdamer Beiträge zur älteren Germanistik, as well as numerous book chapters.
-She lives in Austin, Texas with her husband, daughter and son.
+Having studied in Germany and taught in the former East Germany, my AB is from Swarthmore College and my A.M./Ph.D. in Comparative Literature from Brown University.
+My publications have appeared in such journals as The Yearbook of Langland Studies, Medievalia et Humanistica, Medieval Feminist Forum, The Chaucer Review, Exemplaria: A Journal of Theory in Medieval and Renaissance Studies, The New York Times, Women In German Yearbook, Journal of Popular Culture, Amsterdamer Beiträge zur älteren Germanistik, and others, as well as numerous book chapters.
+I live in Austin, Texas with my husband, daughter and son.